Protect your eyes and turn heads in 2026’s hottest sunglasses

 8. Oversized and “extra” trendy

 Year after year, oversized frames prove to add an undeniable sense of glamour that works for everyone.
-Designers such as Gucci, Prada and Chanel are among the lengthy list of those who have embraced (and will likely continue to embrace) the dramatic fad.

 Because they take up a lot of room on your face, oversized sunglasses may also help protect you from sun damage more effectively than smaller frames.
-Just make sure that you’re flaunting sunnies with 100% UV protection.
+Just make sure that you’re flaunting sunglasses with 100% UV protection.

 If you have a particularly small face, try on a few pairs, whether using a virtual try-on or in-store, to see if the frames will flatter you.

-9. Vintage and retro sunnies
+9. Vintage and retro sunglasses

-Retro and mod pieces are on every trendsetter’s radar for 2024.
+Retro and mod pieces are on every trendsetter’s radar for 2026.
 While many of the trends we’ve listed look at reinventing the classics, there’s something special about keeping vintage and vintage-inspired pieces in their original glory.

 One example of these frames include round go-go dancer-inspired glasses.
-You can always keep it classic with a pair of Ray-Ban Wayfarers, too.

 Don’t be afraid to look through old family photos taken at the beach or at old Hollywood glamour photos and movies for inspiration.
 And be sure to scope out your local vintage store or costume shop — you’re bound to find some of the most unique and genuine finds there.